Excellence in Health Psychology Research Award

 By John C. Linton, PhD, ABPP, West Virginia University/Charleston

-This year’s recipient of 2015 Nathan Perry Career Service Award is Dr. John Robinson.
+This year’s recipient of 2015 Nathan W. Perry, Jr. Award for Career Service to Health Psychology is Dr. John Robinson.
 This award was conceived to honor those who have made significant contributions to Division 38 and the advancement of health psychology as a field.
 I have known Dr. Robinson for decades and am most familiar with his knowledge, skills and attitude toward our profession.

 John is a pioneer and one of the proverbial “grandparents” of the field of clinical health psychology in the US.
 He is a long standing mentor for young students who wish to learn the clinical and administrative craft of being a psychologist in an academic health center.
 His CV is replete with “firsts” in our field: